Exception Handling in blue prism

 Although not every type of exception is recoverable, and sometimes it makes no sense to attempt a recovery, the ability to handle exceptions at least provides us with the opportunity to decide what to do when processing does not perform as expected and the logical flow has strayed from the ideal path.

-Most exception handling should be done at process (or component) level.
-Business objects can contain exception handling but in general they should be kept as simple, reusable pieces of logic.
-In the following exercises we will look at a scenario where exception handling is commonly used at business object level – when we launch or attach to an application.
+Most exception handling should be done at the process (or component) level.
+Business objects can contain exception handling but in general, they should be kept as simple, reusable pieces of logic.
+In the following exercises, we will look at a scenario where exception handling is commonly used at the business object level – when we launch or attach to an application.

 Handling an Exception